Outlook for Interest Rates and the Economy

 Look for the Open Window

 It is often said that whenever one door closes, a window opens.
 Betsy Duke credits the best parts of her career to forgetting the closed doors and moving on to the windows.
 When she graduated with a degree in dramatic art and no job, she went to work as a part-time drive-through bank teller to pay the bills.
 Before she was 40 years old, she became a bank CEO.
 She went on to become the first woman leader of both the Virginia Bankers Association and the American Bankers Association.
 She then joined the Federal Reserve Board, the top financial and economic policy making body in the United States.
-Betsy tells her story with humor and humility to inspire the women leaders of the future.
+Now the first female chairman of a top U.S. bank, Betsy tells her story with humor and humility to inspire the women leaders of the future.

 As a member of the Board of Governors of the Federal Reserve System from August 2008 to August 2013, Elizabeth "Betsy" Duke served as Chair of the Federal Reserve’s Committee on Consumer and Community Affairs and as a member of its Committee on Bank Supervision and Regulation, Committee on Bank Affairs, and Committee on Board Affairs.
 With a straightforward style, Duke explains complex policy decisions in the language of the business leaders and bankers she has known her whole career.
 Her speeches shed light on the policies and decisions that have a rippling and profound impact on our economy, and she shares her insights for the economic future ahead.